-Interactive Investor Limited (Company number 04752535) is a privately owned company which owns and operates a number of different companies, including Interactive Investor Services Limited; and Moneywise publishing (which publishes both Money Observer and Moneywise).
+Interactive Investor Limited (Company number 04752535) is a privately owned company which owns and operates a number of different companies, including Interactive Investor Services Limited; and Moneywise publishing, which publishes both Money Observer and Moneywise.

 How your assets are protected

-- Any money (cash) held in your account is treated as ‘client money’ as defined by the FCA.
+- Any money (cash) held in your account is treated as "client money" as defined by the FCA.
 This means your money is held separately from the firm’s own corporate funds, in bank accounts specially designated as holding client money.
-Money held in these bank accounts is afforded ‘trust status’ which means that in the event of the firm becoming insolvent your money is protected from the firm’s creditors.
+Money held in these bank accounts is afforded "trust status", which means that in the event of the firm becoming insolvent your money is protected from the firm’s creditors.

 - In the event one of these banks were to fail you would be able to make a compensation claim through the relevant deposit protection scheme.
-For deposits held in the UK this is the FSCS deposit protection scheme and the current compensation limit is £85,000.
-Compensation limits apply per person so any claim for compensation would need to include any deposits you hold directly with the same institution.
+For deposits held in the UK, this is the FSCS deposit protection scheme and the current compensation limit is £85,000.
+Compensation limits apply per person, so any claim for compensation would need to include any deposits you hold directly with the same institution.

 - We operate robust policies, procedures and controls to ensure our records of your assets are accurate.
 Reconciliations are carried out on a regular basis to ensure that the assets being held correspond with your account records.
-These arrangements are subject to regular oversight by the firm’s Compliance and Risk teams.
-These arrangements are further subject to formal review by our external Auditors on an annual basis.
-The Auditor subsequently reports its assessment of the firm’s compliance with its obligations to the FCA.
+These arrangements are subject to regular oversight by the firm’s compliance and risk teams.
+These arrangements are further subject to formal review by our external auditors on an annual basis.
+The auditor subsequently reports its assessment of the firm’s compliance with its obligations to the FCA.

 - In the event of Interactive Investor Services Limited being declared in default, and in the unlikely event of there being a shortfall between the assets held and your account balance, eligible customers would be protected by the FSCS.
-From April 1 2019, this scheme may pay compensation in respect of protected claims up to a maximum of £85,000 per claimant.
+From 1 April 2019, this scheme may pay compensation in respect of protected claims up to a maximum of £85,000 per claimant.